NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 NATURE OF OPERATIONS

-Finjan Holdings, Inc. (the “Company” or “Finjan Holdings”), a Delaware corporation, and its wholly owned subsidiaries, Finjan, Finjan Blue, Finjan Mobile and CybeRisk operates a cybersecurity business focused in four business lines: intellectual property licensing and enforcement, mobile security application development, advisory services and investing in cybersecurity technologies and intellectual property.
-Revenues and operations from the Company’s Finjan Mobile security business and the Company’s CybeRisk advisory services were immaterial to the condensed consolidated financial statements for the three and nine months ended September 30, 2018 and 2017.
-Licensing and enforcement of the Company's cybersecurity patent portfolio is operated, through its wholly-owned subsidiary Finjan, Inc. The Company’s common stock has been trading on the NASDAQ Capital Market ("NASDAQ") since May 2014.
+Finjan Holdings, Inc. (the “Company” or “Finjan Holdings”), a Delaware corporation, and its wholly owned subsidiaries, Finjan, Finjan Blue and Finjan Mobile operates a cybersecurity business focused on three business lines: intellectual property licensing and enforcement, mobile security application development and investing in cybersecurity technologies and intellectual property.
+Licensing and enforcement of the Company's cybersecurity patent portfolio is operated, through its wholly-owned subsidiaries Finjan and Finjan Blue.
+Revenues and operations are concentrated in Finjan; other subsidiaries were immaterial to the condensed consolidated financial statements for the three months ended March 31, 2019 and 2018.
+The Company’s common stock has been trading on the NASDAQ Capital Market ("NASDAQ") since May 2014.

 BASIS OF PRESENTATION

 These unaudited condensed consolidated financial statements have been prepared following the requirements of the Securities and Exchange Commission (“SEC”), for interim reporting.
 As permitted under those rules, certain footnotes and other financial information that are normally required by accounting principles generally accepted in the United States of America (“U.S. GAAP”) can be condensed or omitted.
-The condensed consolidated balance sheet for the year ended December 31, 2017 was derived from audited financial statements, but does not include all disclosures required by U.S. GAAP.
-The information included in this quarterly report on Form 10-Q should be read in conjunction with the consolidated financial statements and notes thereto of the Company for the year ended December 31, 2017 which were included in the annual report on Form 10-K filed by the Company on March 14, 2018.
+The condensed consolidated balance sheet for the year ended December 31, 2018 was derived from the Company's audited financial statements, but does not include all disclosures required by U.S. GAAP.
+The information included in this quarterly report on Form 10-Q should be read in conjunction with the consolidated financial statements and notes thereto of the Company for the year ended December 31, 2018 which were included in the annual report on Form 10-K filed by the Company on March 13, 2019.

 In the opinion of management, these condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements and notes thereto of the Company and include all adjustments, consisting only of normal recurring adjustments, considered necessary for the fair presentation of the Company’s financial position and operating results.
-The results for the three and nine months ended September 30, 2018 are not necessarily indicative of the operating results for the year ending December 31, 2018, or any other interim or future periods.
+The results for the three months ended March 31, 2019 are not necessarily indicative of the operating results for the year ending December 31, 2019, or any other interim or future periods.

 USE OF ESTIMATES